klemenStanic/IDS/README.md

         }
     }
 ```
-In this method, I set the Spark Configuration to use the query I showed earlier.
+In this method, I set the Spark Configuration to use the query I showed earlier, but instead of getting the data from only the last 5 seconds(like it is in the query above), I set it to whatever the second argument is when running this program.
 ```
  public static SparkConf getConfWithQuery(int secondsSinceLastCheck){
         SparkConf conf = new SparkConf().setAppName("myApp").setMaster("local");